-The Perfect 3 Days in Tallinn, Europe’s Fast-Rising Capital of Cool
+The Perfect Trip to Tallinn, Europe’s Fast-Rising Capital of Cool

 Long underestimated as just another gray, post-Soviet harbor city, Tallinn’s quickly growing into one of Europe’s cool creative capitals, right up there with Berlin and Helsinki.
 Estonians have always been DIYers -- building, brewing, and foraging -- especially during the Soviet era when resources were scarce.
 Thirty years after the Iron Curtain’s collapse, that spirit of self-reliance is igniting a new hustle of artisanship and innovation in Estonia’s capital.

 More and more young Estonians are moving back to join the creative wave and open their own businesses: art galleries, design shops, and avant-garde restaurants.
 Chefs are whipping up interesting dishes that marry the artisan skills of their ancestors with new techniques they’ve learned abroad.
 The result is a tasty Nordic-inspired cuisine that's a far cry from the stodgy Soviet meals of yore (and definitely more affordable than the fancy plates in other Scandinavian countries).

 And then there's the beer.
 With more than 80 breweries in the country, Estonia rocks one of the most exciting craft beer scenes in Europe right now.
 Last year saw the opening of some incredibly cool cultural hotspots that are reinvigorating Tallinn's industrial waterfront.
 Now's the time to check it all out while it's still flying under the radar, which is why we've named Tallinn one of the 20 Places We're Dreaming About in 2020.
 Read on for the best places to eat in the city, things to do, and neighborhoods to check out when you're there.